Crime reduction through restorative justice

 In a typical restorative justice process, cases are screened for suitability and affected parties are met with in advance.
 If the case continues to move forward, everyone affected by an offence is invited to discuss the circumstances surrounding it.
 Often this means that victims, offenders and their supporters meet with a restorative justice facilitator (or in some cases an elder) for structured dialogue.
 This dialogue helps participants share how the offence happened, how they were affected and what needs to happen to make things right.
-The number of people involved in the dialogue varies on the type of offence and the needs of participants.
+The number of people involved in the dialogue varies depending on the type of offence and the needs of participants.

-Restorative Justice (PDF) is part of the Ministry of Public Safety and Solicitor General’s Crime Prevention Information Series.
+Restorative Justice is part of the Ministry of Public Safety and Solicitor General’s Crime Prevention Information Series.
 It provides general information about restorative justice for service providers, potential participants and others.

-The Ministry of Public Safety and Solicitor General is committed to a restorative justice approach involves victims, offenders and communities in achieving justice and addressing the harm caused by crime.
+The Ministry of Public Safety and Solicitor General is committed to a restorative justice approach that involves victims, offenders and communities in achieving justice and addressing the harm caused by crime.
 The ministry promotes restorative justice by funding Community Accountability Programs (CAPs).

-Restorative Justice Programs in British Columbia (PDF) lists contact information for all of the restorative justice programs in B.C. receiving CAP funding, as well as Aboriginal justice programs in B.C.
+Restorative Justice Programs in British Columbia lists contact information for all of the restorative justice programs in B.C. receiving CAP funding, as well as Aboriginal justice programs in B.C.

 If you have questions about CAPs, please contact Victim Services and Crime Prevention Division.